Diana Rowden: Execution at Natzweiler-Struthof

 Inside the building housing the crematorium, each woman in turn was told to undress for a medical check and a doctor gave her an injection for what he told one of them was a vaccination against typhus, but was in fact a 10 cc dose of phenol which the doctor believed was lethal.
 When the woman became unconscious after the injection, she was inserted into the crematorium oven.
 Guérrise said, "The next morning the German prisoner in charge of the crematorium explained to me that each time the door of the oven was opened, the flames came out of the chimney and that meant a body had been put in the oven.
 I saw the flames four times."
 The door was locked from the outside during the executions, but it was possible to see the corridor from a small window above the door, so the prisoner in the highest bunk was able to keep up a running commentary on what he saw.

 The prisoner Guérisse referred to was Franz Berg, who assisted in the crematorium and had stoked the fire that night before being sent back to the room he shared with two other prisoners before the executions.
-The door was locked from the outside during the executions, but it was possible to see the corridor from a small window above the door, so the prisoner in the highest bunk was able to keep up a running commentary on what he saw.
 Berg said:

 More than one witness talked of a struggle when the fourth woman was shoved into the furnace.
 According to a Polish prisoner named Walter Schultz, the SS medical orderly (Emil Brüttel) told him the following: "When the last woman was halfway in the oven (she had been put in feet first), she had come to her senses and struggled.
 As there were sufficient men there, they were able to push her into the oven, but not before she had resisted and scratched [Peter] Straub's face."
 The next day Schultz noticed that the face of the camp executioner (Straub) had been severely scratched.

 The camp doctor (Werner Rohde) was executed after the war.
-Franz Berg was sentenced to five years in prison but received the death penalty in another trial for a different crime and was hanged on the same day as Rohde.
-The camp commandant (Fritz Hartjenstein) received a life sentence, while Straub was sentenced to 13 years in prison.
+Franz Berg was sentenced to five years in prison and Straub to 13 but both received the death penalty in another trial for a different crime and were hanged on the same day as Rohde.
+The camp commandant (Fritz Hartjenstein) received a life sentence; he was later sentenced to death in France and died awaiting execution.